NiceNamanya/NiceNamanya/README.md

 ## About Me

-- 🔭 I’m currently working on [Your Project Name](https://github.com/YourProject)
+- 🔭 I’m currently working on [SafariLoad]
-- 🌱 I’m currently learning [Your Learning Topic]
+- 🌱 I’m currently learning [JavaScript]
-- 👯 I’m looking to collaborate on [Your Collaboration Interest]
+- 👯 I’m looking to collaborate on [SafariLoad]
-- 🤔 I’m looking for help with [Your Help Request]
+- 🤔 I’m looking for help with [Laravel]
-- 💬 Ask me about [Your Expertise]
+- 💬 Ask me about [php, javaScript, Html & Css, Bootstrap]
-- 📫 How to reach me: [Your Email or Contact Info]
+- 📫 How to reach me: [Peternice732@gmail.com]
-- 😄 Pronouns: They/Them
+- 😄 Pronouns: Her
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: [Coding is my life]

 ## My GitHub Stats